voltwinbolt-oss/toad/README.md

 Predisposed for templating by external tools, like salt or ansible for large infrastructure maps.

-Also, akin to Flask it focuses on one thing IaC, hence it's a solid and battle tested frameork way.
+Also, akin to Flask it focuses on one thing IaC, hence it's a solid and battle tested framework (IBM HashiCorp's too - "Solutions for a Small Planet").

 ![playbook screenshot](readme_assets/terraform-destroy.png)